A massive composite fermion from the three electron-like leptons in the bound state in the continuum: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Among the fundamental particles \cite{Rev}, particular attention is drawn to the particle from the lepton family, namely the muon which is known to be unstable.
 The fact that an unstable particle is accepted as the fundamental one is, in our opinion, strange but there is no other place for the muon in the Standard Model.
-Currently, the muons are presented as structureless \cite{Gor}.
+Currently, the muons are considered as structureless \cite{Gor}.
 The muon mass is 207 times the electron mass, and its lifetime of approximately 2.2 $\mu$s.
 It is generally accepted that the muon decays into the electron, muon neutrino and electron antineutrino.
 As we understand, such the muon decay reaction is rather the theoretical scheme.
 The fact that the decay products are more than two particles, follows from conservation laws.
 However, except for the electron, it is hardly possible to detect experimentally both neutrinos during the decay \cite{Fray}.
 Besides, as far as we know, the decay channel $\mu^{-}\to e^{-}{\tilde\nu}_{e}{\nu}_{\mu}$ that is generally recognized as the main, is experimentally separated from the channel $\mu^{-}\to e^{-}{\tilde \nu}_{e}{\nu}_{\mu}\gamma$ only for photon energies greater than about 20 electron masses.
 Even the presence of photons with the lower energies is not excluded in the main channel (see \cite{Kun} and reference therein).
-Therefore, the scheme of muon decay is not well established.
-It should be noted that a unified spinor-subquark model in which fundamental particles as well as leptons are all composites of subquarks of spin $1/2$ has earlier been proposed \cite{Ter,Tez}.
-In this model the leptons are made of the three subquarks.
-Classifications of the composite leptons have been discussed in detail.
-In the present work, this hypothesis is not applied.
 The problem of interest to us is the following: whether the muon can be considered as the massive composite fermion formed by three charged electron-like leptons in the BIC state?
 The structure of the positive charged muon is represented as $\mu^{+}=(e^{+}e^{+}e^{-})_{BIC}$.
 The structure of the negatively charged muon is corresponded to $\mu^{-}=(e^{-}e^{-}e^{+})_{BIC}$.
 Accordingly, the results obtained above, are used to describe the muon wave function.
 On this way, the following objections may arise.
 With hope to discover new physics, experiments have been conducted to search for decay processes, which are very suppressed or forbidden in the framework of the Standard Model.
 In this regard, many groups (see \cite{MEG,Bal,Fra} and references therein) have carried out experimental searches for the following muon decay channels:

 and